muratk3n/thirdwave/en/tweets/2019/week31.md

 # Tweets - Week 31

-This debate has less gimmicks, bitchy Spanish, weird exchanges.
+This debate has less gimmicks, weird exchanges.
 At least in terms of overall flair, it is better.

 *2019-8-1 10:53:17*